Replica furniture

-The replica furniture industry developed in the mid-2000s as a means to legally produce furniture designs which no longer held valid copyright protection.
+The replica furniture industry was developed in the mid-2000s as a means to legally reproduce furniture designs that no longer held valid copyright protection.

-Many replica furniture companies are based in the UK.
-The current furniture copyright laws in the UK differ from much of the rest of Europe, allowing designer furniture to be reproduced, distributed and purchased.
+Many replica furniture companies are based in the United Kingdom.
+The current furniture copyright laws in the UK differ from much of the rest of Europe, allowing designer furniture to be reproduced, distributed, and purchased.

-Most replica furniture companies produce items originally designed by 20th Century Scandinavian and American designers, some of the most popular being Arne Jacobsen, Charles Eames and Hans J. Wegner.
+Most replica furniture companies produce items originally designed by 20th Century Scandinavian and American designers, some of the most popular being Arne Jacobsen, Charles Eames, and Hans J. Wegner.
 As of 2015, the industry accounts for thousands of EU jobs and turns over tens of millions of pounds per year.